codex-storage/nim-ethers/Readme.md

 Workaround
 ---------

-If you're working with Hardhat, you might encounter an issue where [subscriptions stop working after 5 minutes](https://github.com/NomicFoundation/hardhat/issues/2053).
+If you're working with Hardhat, you might encounter an issue where [websocket subscriptions stop working after 5 minutes](https://github.com/NomicFoundation/hardhat/issues/2053).

 This library provides a workaround using the `--define:ws_resubscribe` option.
 When this symbol is defined, the subscriptions will automatically resubscribe after 4 minutes.